Zarkkhan16/Kublet/README.md

 # Kublet - Mobile App
 # Overview

-Kublet is a Flutter mobile application designed to communicate with BLE (Bluetooth Low Energy) devices named Kublet.
-The app dynamically creates the user interface based on data values and displays it on the Kublet device by generating a configuration string and sending it through BLE communication.
+Kublet is a Flutter mobile application designed to communicate with BLE (Bluetooth Low Energy) devices called Kublet.
+The app dynamically generates the user interface based on data values and sends configuration strings to the Kublet device via BLE, enabling real-time updates and feedback.

 # Features

 Connect and communicate with Kublet BLE devices

 Dynamically generate UI based on app data

 Send configuration strings to Kublet devices via BLE

-Real-time updates and feedback from the device
+Receive real-time updates and feedback from the device

-Requirements
+# Requirements

 Flutter SDK

 Android or iOS device with BLE support

-How It Works
+# How It Works

-The app reads user inputs or data values.
+The app reads user inputs or predefined data values.

-Generates a configuration string for the Kublet device.
+It generates a configuration string for the Kublet device.

 Sends the configuration via BLE communication.

-Kublet device displays the updated UI based on the configuration.
+The Kublet device displays the updated UI based on the configuration